nerdofthedance/Nerd-of-the-Dance/README.md

-# Nerd of the Dance
+# Dance step notation in a music score

 Some dancers including myself would like to have some means to memorize dance steps.